liferay-search/liferay-docs/en/developer/customization/articles/50-overriding-osgi-services/01-overriding-osgi-services-intro.markdown

 Components register as services with the OSGi service registry.
-A service component's availability, ranking, and attributes determine whether components referring to the service type bind to that particular service. @product@'s OSGI container is a dynamic environment in which services come and go and can be overridden, which means that if there's a service whose behavior you want to change, you can override it.
+A service component's availability, ranking, and attributes determine whether components referring to the service type bind to that particular service. @sharepoint@'s OSGI container is a dynamic environment in which services come and go and can be overridden, which means that if there's a service whose behavior you want to change, you can override it.
 Here are the steps for overriding a service: